 Personal injury refers to the area of law known as negligence or torts.
 Individuals and businesses owe a duty of care toward others, and when they breach that duty by acting carelessly or failing to act when they should, they can be liable for any injury they cause by their negligence.
 Being liable means they are responsible to compensate the injured party for their medical expenses that result, as well as income they missed if they couldn’t work due to the injury, and compensation for their pain and suffering and other legal damages.

 Most often, the responsible party is covered by liability insurance meant to cover the expenses of an injury.
 However, the insurance might be inadequate to cover the loss, and even if the insurance is sufficient, the insurance company will try to avoid paying all they should.
 Persons who don’t have an experienced personal injury attorney representing them don’t get fair settlement offers from the insurance company; instead, they get the runaround, delays, and excuses for why their claim isn’t worth very much or the company isn’t responsible.

-Rather than trying to deal with the insurance company on your own and winding up with less than you are owed, contact the Knoxville personal injury attorney Michael Brezina at Brezina Law.
+Rather than trying to deal with the insurance company on your own and winding up with less than you are owed, contact the Knoxville personal injury attorney Michael Brezina at Atkins Brezina, PLLC.
 You concentrate on getting better and getting your life back together, and we’ll concentrate on getting you the full amount of compensation that is due to you.

 How long do I have to bring a personal injury claim?